Christ Church, Emery Down

 Christ Church is a Church of England church in Emery Down, Hampshire, England.
-It was designed by William Butterfield and constructed in 1863–64.
+Designed by William Butterfield, it was constructed between 1863 and 1864.
 The church has been a Grade II listed building since 1987.

 History

 Christ Church was built to serve the scattered parts of the parish of Lyndhurst, including the hamlets of Emery Down and Bank.
-Although the parish church, St Michael and All Angels, had opened shortly beforehand, replacing an earlier church, it was considered unable to comfortably accommodate the entire congregation, and was also criticised for being drafty and cold.
-As a resident of Emery Down, Admiral Frederick Moore Boultbee was aware of the need for a church and had Christ Church constructed at his sole expense.
-The church cost an approximate £1,300 to build and the Admiral also provided an endowment of £1,700.
+Although the parish church, St Michael and All Angels, had opened shortly beforehand, replacing an earlier church, it was considered unable to comfortably accommodate the entire congregation and was also criticised for being drafty and cold.
+As a resident of Emery Down, Admiral Frederick Moore Boultbee recognised the need for a church and funded the construction of Christ Church entirely at his own expense.
+The church cost approximately £1,300 to build, and the Admiral also provided an endowment of £1,700.

-The plans for the church were drawn up by William Butterfield of London and Messrs.
+The plans for the church were drawn up by William Butterfield of London, with Messrs.
 Hillary of Andover hired as the builders.
-Construction began in mid-1863 and the church was consecrated by the Bishop of Winchester, the Right Rev. Charles Sumner, on 26 May 1864.
-With the church's completion, Emery Down was formed as a separate ecclesiastical parish from Lyndhurst.
+Construction began in mid-1863, and the church was consecrated by the Bishop of Winchester, the Right Rev. Charles Sumner, on 26 May 1864.
+With the completion of the church, Emery Down became a separate ecclesiastical parish distinct from Lyndhurst.